andreas-schwenk/web-template/README.md

 There are countless HTML/JavaScript tutorials available.
 This one is designed as a starting point for students with little experience in web development, as well as for experienced users who want to switch to _Visual Studio Code_ and utilize its linter and debugger features.

-We will **not** cover JavaScript libraries for rapidly building user interfaces, such as `React`, `vue.js`, or `angular`, as we believe it is necessary to first understand the foundations.
+We will **not** cover JavaScript libraries for rapidly building user interfaces, such as `react`, `vue.js`, or `angular`, as we believe it is necessary to first understand the foundations.
 These libraries should be used **after** studying this tutorial.

 We will not provide a detailed introduction to JavaScript syntax but will demonstrate object-oriented JavaScript code that is easy to understand, and a well-structured project setup.